clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 ## Preparing primers

-Once your primers arrive, you need to spin it down in the microcentrifuge (just in case the dried pellet stuck to the lid or the side of the tube), add the specified amount of deionised water to it (this will be provided in the information sheet that comes with the
+Once your primers arrive, you need to spin them down in the microcentrifuge (just in case the dried pellet stuck to the lid or the side of the tube), add the specified amount of deionised water to it (this will be provided in the information sheet that comes with the